 The shoulders are a signature feature of any suit.
 Natural shoulders without a lot of padding are preferred.
 Unless a man is extremely slope-shouldered or self-consciously short and needs the illusion of greater height, padded shoulders should generally be avoided.

-Today, Designer Suits reflect precise shoulder width dimensions.
+Today, designer suits reflect precise shoulder width dimensions.
 Since the shoulders frame the head, if they are cut too narrow, the head appears larger than it actually is.
 If the shoulders are cut too wide, the head appears disproportionately small.
 Sharp angles formed on either side of the head create an artificial formality that inhibits a natural drape and unconscious ease.
 These angles should be avoided.

-Shoulder width should suit your eye in terms of how it allows the suit to fall naturally over your physique.
+Shoulder width should suit your eye in terms of how it allows the tailored suit to fall naturally over your physique.
 If the width hugs too narrowly, you will look constricted and will feel uncomfortable when you sit down.
 A suit that fits you well should be full enough to not pull open when you are standing and not be overly tight when you sit.
 Men with a full chest or bulging arms need special tailoring to make sure the suit accommodates their athletic build.

 The correct length of an average men's jacket can vary based on how long their arms are and how tall they are.
 A suit that is too long makes a man look short.
 One that is too short makes a man’s buttocks overly prominent.
 A Master Tailor knows how to use distinct body features to determine how long the suit jacket should be.
 Individual client measurements guide the tailor to rely on his experience and expertise to establish a jacket length perfectly balanced with the overall suit design and construction.
 When the fit is right it is clearly evident to the wearer and anyone admiring the overall fit of the suit.